oche-jay/simplemessagingapp/README.md

              "price": "0.10"
           }

- - Message Type 2: The details of a sale and the number of counts of that sale.
+ - Message Type 2: The details of a sale and the number of occurences of that sale.
 E.g 20 sales of apples at 10p each.

            {